albertbregonia/Pion-Broadcast-Example/README.md

 8. Waits for packets in the `OnTrack` function to write to the broadcast track

-The frontend will then initialize the event handlers for drawing on the canvas and the video feed from drawing on the canvas should be distributed to all peers connected to the server through the dummy track
+The frontend will then initialize the event handlers for drawing on the canvas and the video feed from drawing on the canvas should be distributed to all peers connected to the server through the dummy track.
+Any user is allowed to draw on the their canvas and submit their video feed.
+However, multiplexing is not strictly enforced.
+Therefore, the broadcasted video feed is simply mesh of different frames send by local whiteboards.

 ## Dependencies
 - [pion/webrtc](https://github.com/pion/webrtc)